 Course Facilitator

-Certified Mindfulness Instructor, CMT-P, ABD, MFA Cynthia Garner
+Certified Mindfulness Instructor, DBH, CMT-P, MFA Dr. Cynthia Garner

 After I left the classroom after 7 years of teaching, I navigated deep grief and loss, both professionally and personally.
 This time included moral outrage at the harm being perpetuated within education, illness and physical injury, and mental illness in my family, all while single-parenting a toddler.
 I then enrolled in numerous graduate counseling courses, a 2-year somatic psychotherapy program, and professional training in a wide variety of clinically-proven mindfulness-based interventions, including Mindfulness-Based Stress Reduction (MBSR) and Mindfulness-Based Cognitive Therapy (MBCT).
 I also participated in the year-long Mindful Schools Teacher Certification Program and their School-wide Implementation Program, and completed the Inward Bound Mindfulness Education teacher training.
 I currently work as a school leadership consultant and facilitate professional development workshops for educators and administrators.
-In June of 2023 I expect to complete my dissertation and to be awarded a Doctorate of Body-Mind Healing from the Parkmore Institute.
+Most recently, I developed and piloted a comprehensive Mindfulness for School Leadership program at Adams State, and completed a dissertation and was awarded a Doctorate of Body-Mind Healing from the Parkmore Institute.

 It Starts with You